Tags: install, installer, MSI, python, Windows

 Changes You Will Not Notice

 One interesting option you may have spotted on the Advanced Options page is a checkbox to install debugging symbols (.pdb files).
-These are handy if you work on or debug C extensions (for example, Python Tools for Visual Studio‘s mixed-mode C/Python debugging feature requires Python’s PDB files), and this is an easy way to install them.
+These are handy if you work on or debug C extensions (for example, Visual Studio’s mixed-mode C/Python debugging feature requires Python’s PDB files), and this is an easy way to install them.
 Previously the symbol files were available in a separate ZIP, but now they are just a checkbox away.